Joy3Luo/mathnotes/_posts/2021-06-01-CourseraDukeJava.md

 Write a function named printPixel that prints the red, blue and green values of a pixel, in that order, one on each line, and identifies each one.
 The function printPixel has three parameters,  namefile, which is a string that is the name of an image file, and xpos and ypos that are numbers representing the x and y coordinates of the pixel location.
 Consider using the SimpleImage methods getRed, getGreen, and getBlue.
 Since this function is printing values, it does not need a return statement.

 Note that in the image drewgreen.png, Drew is standing in the middle and the background is bright green.
 So the first pixel printed at x and y location (10,10) is near the edge and is bright green.
 For its red, green and blue values, it has all green (255), no blue (0)  and only a tiny bit of red (1).
 The second pixel printed is in the middle of the image and is some part of Drew.

+>function printPixel(nameImage, xpos, ypos) {
+    var someImg = new SimpleImage(nameImage);
+    var red = " red is " + someImg.getRed(xpos,ypos);
+    var green = " green is " + someImg.getGreen(xpos,ypos);
+    var blue = " blue is " + someImg.getBlue(xpos,ypos);
+    print(red);
+    print(green);
+    print(blue);
+}
+\
+printPixel("drewgreen.png",10, 10);
+printPixel("drewgreen.png",250, 500);

+OUTPUT:

+red is 1
+green is 255
+blue is 0
+red is 102
+green is 90
+blue is 80

+#### Exercise 6 - Sum of the RGB values for a Pixel
+Write a function named sumPixel that calculates and returns the sum of the red, blue and green values of a pixel.
+The function sumPixel has three parameters,  namefile, which is a string that is the name of an image file, and xpos and ypos that are numbers representing the x and y coordinates of the pixel location.
+Since this function is returning a value, it should NOT have a print statement in the function, and it should have a return statement.

+Consider the image drewgreen.png.
+The pixel at location (250,500) has red component 102, green component 90 and blue component 80.
+The call  sumPixel("drewgreen.png", 250, 500) should return 102+90+80 = 272.
+The pixel at location (10,10) has red component 1, green component 255 and blue component 0.
+The call  sumPixel("drewgreen.png", 10, 10) should return 1 + 255 + 0 = 256.